"Foxfire" diamond in the rough, origin Diavik Mines; Approx. 187 carats. Photo by Michelle Z. Donahue, Courtesy Smithsonian Institute

 Photo courtesy: withclarity.com

 GIA conducted a study some twenty years ago to understand the effect of blue fluorescence on diamond appearance.
-The study investigated four sets of diamonds, in 4 different colour grades (E, G, I, and K) but with differing intensities of blue fluorescence.
+The study investigated four sets of diamonds, of 4 different colour grades (E, G, I, and K) but with differing intensities of blue fluorescence.
 Otherwise the diamonds in each set were as similar as possible in all other respects (size, cut grade, clarity etc).
 Diamond graders, trained professionals, and average observers viewed the diamonds under controlled conditions to make a judgment about their appearance.

 See also: Our guide to Insights into the Diamond Industry